 - Develop an understanding of poverty as a community issue by identifying its causes, and approaches to deal with these issues.

-It builds personal and working relationships among participants across economic disparities.
+- Build personal and working relationships across economic disparities.

-It strengthens their leadership skills, and provides the tools to organize a focused community effort to move people out of poverty.
+- Strengthen their leadership skills and develop tools to organize a focused community effort to move people out of poverty.

-This combination offers the opportunity to build strong relationships and leadership skills for building social capital and mobilizing that capital to bring awareness to the issue of poverty.
+The combination of formal training, community events and conversations offers the opportunity to build strong relationships and leadership skills for building social capital – all towards the goal of mobilizing that capital to bring awareness to the issue of poverty.

 Capacity-building sessions (7 days)

 These sessions are formal trainings.
 The first is a full-day, the remaining six are half-day sessions.

 Community events (as determined by your community)

 Your group puts your learning to work at community events you design and plan – with assistance from our trainers and Blandin Foundation staff as needed.
 Communities have written and performed plays, planned advocacy events at the state capitol and more.
 Projects reflect each community’s unique learning and priorities.